KevinLolochum/BeautifulSoup/README.md

 # Websrapping
-The goal of this report is to demostrate using BeautifulSoup and other Scrappers to get data from the web.
+The goal of this repo is to demostrate using BeautifulSoup and other Scrappers to get data from the web.